 Third, technical seniority signals are critical.
 Engineers who can demonstrate impact at a Staff or Principal level, particularly those with a track record of leading complex ML projects from conception to production deployment, command higher salaries.
 This includes experience with specific architectures, model optimization, and managing ML infrastructure at scale.

 Finally, a specific skill premium exists for certain areas.
-Engineers specializing in production ML, those who can deploy and maintain models in live environments, often see higher compensation than those focused purely on research.
-This is especially true for roles requiring deep expertise in distributed systems, MLOps, or specific deep learning frameworks used in high-performance applications.
-Our data from 300+ placements shows a consistent premium for engineers who can bridge the gap between model development and real-world system integration.
+Engineers specializing in production ML, those who can deploy and maintain models in live environments (MLOps), often see higher compensation than those focused purely on research.
+This is especially true for roles requiring deep expertise in distributed systems or specific deep learning frameworks used in high-performance applications.
+In our data from 300+ placements, there is a consistent premium for engineers who can bridge the gap between model development and real-world system integration.

 The AI boom of recent years significantly impacted Machine Learning Engineer salaries, driving a rapid ascent in compensation.
 Initially, there was a surge in demand and a corresponding increase in pay as companies scrambled to build out their AI capabilities.